foxsun2020/Homework/reading/paper/FashionGAN: Display your fashion design using Conditional Generative Adversarial Nets.md

 # Background

 Plenty of display methods have been proposed to preview virtual garments in recent years.
 Most of them focus on displaying the 3D virtual garment.

 the pipeline of 3D virtual garment display contains a series of complex operations which need lots of experienced users’ interactions.

-image to image

 # Methods